eliabecardoso/howto_nodejsexpress_api/README.md

 1. clone or download .zip this project.

-2. on terminal within project folder run: yarn or npm (for download modules)
+2. on terminal within project folder run: yarn or npm i (for download modules)

 3. run: yarn dev (port 3000)